 Transfers of personnel shall be made by the Executive Director who, at the first meeting following the transfer, shall notify the Board of same.
 Such notification shall be recorded in the Board minutes.
 No personnel action shall be effective prior to receipt of written notice of the action by the affected employee from the Executive Director.

+Transfer of Employees Charged with a Felony

+Notwithstanding any provision of the Kentucky Revised Statutes to the contrary, any classified employee of the District shall notify the Superintendent within seven (7) calendar days of being charged with any offense which is classified as a felony.
+The Superintendent may transfer the employee to a second position in accordance with KRS 160.380.

+The Superintendent shall annually notify District employees of the self-reporting requirement.

 References:

 KRS 160.380